lynnfaraday/aresmush.com/_root/tutorials/install/server-shell.md

 {{#pretty-image}}{{urls.media}}/install-ares/droplet-connect.png{{/pretty-image}}
 4. Log in.

-## Changing Directories
+## Directories

-Once in the server shell, you'll need to change to the folder where the Ares code lives.
-You do this through the change directory command - `cd`.
+**After** your game is installed, you will find the Ares code in your home directory.
+It won't be there until you finish this install guide, but once it is, you can use the linux change directory command - `cd` - to change to the folder where the Ares code lives.

     cd - Goes to your home folder. cd aresmush - From your home folder, changes to the game folder.